How to get an Illinois Driver's License

 All applicants need to be familiar with the Illinois Driver's Manual.
 Think you know the material?
 Take our DMV practice test now and test your driving knowledge.

-If this is your first driver's, you will need to apply for an Illinois learner's permit which requires a written exam on traffic signs, motor vehicle laws and safe driving techniques.
+If this is your first driver's license, you will need to apply for an Illinois learner's permit which requires a written exam on traffic signs, motor vehicle laws and safe driving techniques.

 Once you receive a valid learner's permit, you will then need to pass a road skills and vision test to receive an IL driver's license.